Golf Handicap Calculator guide

 When should I use the Golf Handicap Calculator?

-Use it when your task matches one of these common needs: Estimate a round score differential from adjusted score, rating, slope, and PCC.
-Estimate course handicap from Handicap Index and tee ratings.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Estimate a round score differential from adjusted score, course rating, slope rating, and PCC.
+Estimate course handicap from Handicap Index, slope rating, course rating, and par.
+It works best when you already know the adjusted gross score, course rating, slope rating, PCC, Handicap Index, par, and allowance from the exact tees or format you are checking.

 What is the Golf Handicap Calculator doing with my inputs?

 In plain language: Score differential uses (113 / slope rating) x (adjusted gross score - course rating - PCC).
 Course handicap uses Handicap Index x (slope / 113) + (course rating - par).
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a golf scorecard example before copying the answer.

 What should I double-check before trusting the answer?